miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 # Setting up a Hadoop cluster
 This document is based on [the official Hadoop documentation](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html) and [other resources found on the Internet](https://chawlasumit.wordpress.com/2015/03/09/install-a-multi-node-hadoop-cluster-on-ubuntu-14-04/).
-It is important to note that as new releases are available, some properties become deprecated and old tutorials are no longer valid (see the [list of deprecated properties](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/DeprecatedProperties.html)).
+It is important to note that as new releases come out, some properties become deprecated and old tutorials are no longer valid (see the [list of deprecated properties](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/DeprecatedProperties.html)).

 The creation of a Hadoop cluster is an intermediate step in the deployment of a Spark cluster.
-The main reason to require a Hadoop cluster is the size of our datasets, for which a single instance is not enoug.
+The main reason to require a Hadoop cluster is the size of the datasets, for which a single instance is not enough.

 ## Instance creation
-We create three instances in the OpenStack cloud: we’ll name them `cluster-master`, `cluster-slave-1` and `cluster-slave-2`.
+Three instances are created in the OpenStack cloud: the following hostnames will be assigned `cluster-master`, `cluster-slave-1` and `cluster-slave-2`.
 The image used is Ubuntu 16.04 and the flavor (`Spark-Intensive`) has the following features:
 * **Memory**: 32 GB
 * **vCPU**: 32

 All of them are given a private IP address, `<master-ip-address>`, `<slave--ip-address>` and `<slave-2-ip-address>`.
-We also manually assign a floating IP address to the master instance, `<master-floating-ip-address>` (during setup, slave instances may be also assigned floating ip addresses.
-They are removed once the cluster is setup.
+A floating IP address must be manually assigned to the master instance: `<master-floating-ip-address>` (during setup, slave instances may be also assigned floating ip addresses; they will be removed once the cluster is setup).

-## Install Java on all instances
+## Java installation on all instances
-We plan to install Oracle Java 8 and follow some tutorial found on the Internet ([here](http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/) and [here](http://stackoverflow.com/questions/19275856/auto-yes-to-the-license-agreement-on-sudo-apt-get-y-install-oracle-java7-instal)):
+Oracle Java 8 is installed.
+Some tutorials found on the Internet ([here](http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/) and [here](http://stackoverflow.com/questions/19275856/auto-yes-to-the-license-agreement-on-sudo-apt-get-y-install-oracle-java7-instal)) are used:

 ```bash
 sudo apt-get update